veronar/libft/README.md

 ```
 make
 ```
-If edits are made LibFT will need to be recompiled
+If edits are made to LibFT, it will need to be recompiled
 To recompile run the following command:

 ```